What is Baptism?

 Who should be Baptized?

 Anyone who has placed their faith in Christ for salvation is encouraged to be baptized.
 We usually suggest that children are in 2nd grade or older before being baptized, so they can begin to understand some of the symbolism involved in baptism.

-We offer Baptism on Easter Sunday each year and in November.
+We offer Baptism each year on Easter Sunday and in November.
 There is an informational class to prepare for that Sunday and a walk-through rehearsal so you can know what to expect on the day of baptism.

 One of the best ways to celebrate the resurrection of Christ is to identify with our Lord by being baptized.
 On Sunday, April 17, we will celebrate with those who have trusted Christ and desire to be baptized.
 Adults, youth, and children (grade 2 and up) are welcome and no public speaking is required.

 Please attend an informational class to prepare for that Sunday and the Rehearsal (which will be scheduled when we get closer to the day) so you can know what to expect on the day of baptism.
 Please contact TraceyHallstrom@bethelfc.com with any questions.